 Another tactic is to claim that it was the fault of the person who fell for not paying attention to the ice or snow.
 Sometimes the insurance companies contend that it was not their insured’s responsibility to clear the ice or snow, but another person’s obligation.
 The insurance companies have many excuses for not paying, but it all adds up to the same thing — if you have been injured in a slip or fall on ice or snow you need to engage the services of an experienced personal injury lawyer before you talk to the insurance company.

-At the law offices of John J. LaCava, LLC, we want to protect your legal rights and help you recover compensation your lost wages, medical bills, pain and suffering, and other damages caused by a fall on ice.
+At the Law Offices of John J. LaCava, LLC, we want to protect your legal rights and help you recover compensation for your lost wages, medical bills, pain and suffering, and other damages caused by a fall on ice.
 We have been helping put lives back together for more than 25 years.
-If you need a slip and fall lawyer, we will review your case and advise you on the options for you to recover maximum injury compensation.
+If you need a slip-and-fall lawyer, we will review your case and advise you on the options for you to recover maximum injury compensation.

 Initial consultations are always provided free of charge.
 Evening, weekend and off-site consultations are available by appointment.

 You will pay no fees or costs unless we recover compensation in your case.

 John LaCava has done a more than excellent job representing me in my personal injury law suit.
 His thorough and caring manner had me completely at ease throughout the process and gave me full confidence in my representation.
 I would highly recommend him to anyone going through the kind of painful accident I experienced, as the attorney who will ensure that your case is taken care of in a truly professional and very experienced way.